prantlf/tidy-html5/README.md

 All other READMEs and related materials can be found in [README/][100].
 Although all of our materials should be linked in this README, be sure to check this directory for documents we’ve not yet added to this document.

+This fork compiles the latest version of the original [tidy-html5](https://github.com/htacg/tidy-html5/) to JavaScript using the latest [emscripten](https://github.com/kripken/emscripten).
+See [README/EMSCRIPTEN.md][165] for more information.

 ## Building HTML Tidy

   - For build instructions please see [README/BUILD.md][115].